MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 === Branch Prediction

-Modern CPU's make use of pipelineing to fetch multiple instructions in parallel.
+Modern CPU's make use of pipelining to fetch multiple instructions in parallel.
 For example while the cpu is executing the current instruction it can fetch the next one but `if` statements in programming present a problem as it is not known what branch of the `if` statement will execute at runtime and while modern processors do have sophisticated branch prediction algorithms they can be wrong in which case a cache miss occurs and the data has too be fetched a second time.

-Using the compiler builtin `__builtin_expect` it is possilbe to tell the CPU what branch it can expect to execute next.
-This is not a silver bullet however as this only leads to performance increases if one branch of the `if` statement is selected disproportionately to the other, in scenarious where each branch is evaluated more or less the same amount using `__builtin_expect` can degrade performance.
+Using the compiler builtin `__builtin_expect` it is possible to tell the CPU what branch it can expect to execute next.
+This is not a silver bullet however as this only leads to performance increases if one branch of the `if` statement is selected disproportionately to the other, in scenarios where each branch is evaluated more or less the same amount using `__builtin_expect` can degrade performance.
 Branch prediction is used in the memory allocator in places where there are outlier cases, for example:

 #code_block("An example of where branch prediction is used.")[